 Home furniture makes up a massive amount of your house’s square footage.
 To furnish a one-bedroom flat in London, you need at least £1500 or more.
 This amount is equal to at least a month’s worth of rent.
 If you’re moving to an unfurnished flat and don’t have this kind of money just lying on your bank account, then don’t despair.

 London has a unique market of secondhand furniture so residents can furnish their homes for a fraction of a cost.
 However, as with everything that comes with secondhand items, you need to be entirely apprehensive of your purchases.
-The goal is to buy high-quality secondhand furniture which you can use for ages.
+The goal is to buy high-quality secondhand furniture which lasts.

 Here, we have listed some of the best tips on buying secondhand furniture in London.